alonsogchparra/react_weather_forecast/README.md

 yarn install
 ```

 After install all the dependencies.
 In this project I'm not uploading the API Keys from **openweathermap**.
-So you have to create the keys folder and create the index.js folder.
+So you have to create the keys folder and create the index.js.
 Check the example
 ```
 src/
   keys/index.js